mesosphere/d2iq-engineering-blog/content/posts/etcd-performance-benchmarking/index.md

 ## etcd
 [etcd](https://github.com/etcd-io/etcd)(pronounced et-see-dee) is the primary datastore of Kubernetes.
 It is a critical component that stores all Kubernetes resources in a cluster and it is very important that etcd operations are performed at an ideal speed.
 Having an etcd with poor performance is a clear indicator that your customer's experience is significantly been impacted.

-If you see following logs in your etcd server, it is important to not ignore them
+If you see following statements in your etcd server logs, it is important to not ignore them

 >  etcdserver: read-only range request … took too long (xxxx) to execute